Rosa 'New Dawn'

 Rosa 'New Dawn' is a light pink modern climbing rose cultivar, discovered by Somerset Rose Nursery in New Jersey in 1930.
 The cultivar is a sport (genetic mutation) of Rosa 'Dr. W. Van Fleet'.
 'New Dawn' was the first plant to be patented.
 It was patented by H.F.
-Rosenberg in 1931.
+Bosenberg in 1931.
 'New Dawn' was voted the most popular rose in the world at the 11th World Convention of Rose Societies in 1997.
 It is also recognized worldwide as one of the best of the repeating climbing roses.
 'New Dawn' is an Earth-Kind rose.